meltyourface/blank/posts/Cursed-trees/Ancient-Rituals-for-Healing-Cursed-Trees/index.md

 ---
 ## I. **Shadowed Willow Ritual**: The Illuminating Embrace

-Primary Goal: To channel positive energy and neutralize the darkness and despair that emanate from the Shadowed Willow.
+**Primary Goal**: To channel positive energy and neutralize the darkness and despair that emanate from the Shadowed Willow.

 Artifacts Needed:
 1. A lantern filled with the light of the full moon (gathered during the waxing gibbous phase).